joshuaprunty/joshuaprunty/README.md

 - 👋 Hi, I’m @joshuaprunty
 - 👀 I’m interested in Data Structures, AI, and UI/UX Design
-- 🌱 I’m currently learning React/TypeScript
+- 🌱 I’m currently learning Web Development in React/TypeScript
-- 📫 How to reach me joshprunty2025@u.northwestern.edu
+- 📫 How to reach me: joshprunty2025@u.northwestern.edu

 <!---
 joshuaprunty/joshuaprunty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.